-The CalTrust Seawall Mitigation account in the amount of \$2,516,327 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
-These funds must be used by March 2021.
-If the District is unable to enter an agreement for the purchase of a qualifying property by the end of the current term, the District shall request the term's extension, as soon as practicable, seeking authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.
+The CalTrust Seawall Mitigation account in the amount of \$2,517,679 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
+The District in coordination with the California Coastal Commission, sought authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.
+At the March 3, 2021 Board meeting, the Board authorized donation of these funds to MPRPD, to be held for purchase of a qualifying property.

-At the March 10, 2014 monthly Board meeting, the District established a General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 6-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
+At the April 7, 2021 monthly Board meeting, the District established a General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 12-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
 Because the District receives only three property tax installments throughout the fiscal year, the first receipt being in December, it must keep 6-months of operating costs on hand, to cover operating costs until receipt of the next revenues.

-As of this report which covers the period July 1, 2020 through January 31, 2021 the current (unassigned) fund balance target reserve levels from the unreserved fund balance of \$17,249,017 are:
+As of this report which covers the period July 1, 2020 through March 31, 2021 the current (unassigned) fund balance target reserve levels from the unreserved fund balance of \$17,249,017 are:

-Annual Operating Budget (50%) \$ 4,399,328
+Annual Operating Budget(100%) \$ 8,798,655

 Accumulated Depreciation 1,701,051

 Emergency Contingency 1,000,000

 Total Board Designated

-Reserve \$ 7,100,379
+Reserve \$ 11,499,706

-Staff is assessing the current target reserve and what is the appropriate level for the District.
-This will be brought to the Finance Committee for further consideration at a future date.
+Staff continues to monitor the current target reserve and what is the appropriate level for the District.
+This will continue to be considered with the Finance Committee and Board for further consideration on at least an annual basis.